-Need better coverage?
-Learn how to switch car insurance today.
+Need better cover?
+Or just want a better price?
+Learn how to switch car insurance fast.

 Should I switch or renew car insurance?
 It all depends.
 In some situations, you might want to at least compare other quotes, such as if your circumstance have changed, your premiums have risen or you have a new car.
 This guide explains when it might be better to renew or switch car insurance, and what to look for.

 It’s just a simple matter of cancelling one policy and taking out another.
 But to make it more seamless, it’s helpful to consider a few tips when you do.

 - Know whether you want to switch or renew.
 You naturally want to know that switching is worth your while before cancelling your current cover.
 This means having a suitable replacement ready to go.

 - Know when to switch.
 Timing matters when switching insurers.
 The best time to do it is when your current policy is coming up for renewal, as this will get you the most value out of your old policy and won’t incur cancellation fees.
 Make sure your new policy starts as soon as possible after the old one runs out to avoid going without insurance.
 Simply cancel your policy rather than renew it when the time comes, and take out a new a new policy somewhere else instead.

 - Have a new policy ready.
 Don’t cancel your insurance until you have found a replacement.
 Compare different car insurance policies online to review other insurers and levels of cover, and make sure you can get cover.
 Some insurers might decline especially risky drivers.

 - Know how to cancel.
 You must notify your current insurer, usually in writing, that you will not be renewing your old policy.
 Read your policy details or contact the insurance company to familiarise yourself with the cancellation process and know how long it takes.